zzzyzh/SAM_Eval/README.md

 Welcome to the official repository for the SAM Inference Project!
 This repository utilizes the pre-trained weights of SAM to provide a comprehensive platform for inference and evaluation.
 We are committed to building an easy-to-use and flexible SAM inference environment that meets the diverse needs of users for inference performance and results.

+Our repository is based on the [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D) &#8194; implementation, if you want to go deeper, please refer to [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D) &#8194;!

 ## Updates
 - (2024.04.06) Inference code of SAM and SAM-Med2D release